What to Bring (and What to Expect)

 What to Expect:

-Simple Living – we promise you will have everything you need and some of the things you want.
+Simple Living – we promise you will have everything you need and maybe some of the extra things you want.

 Community Living – participants are asked to help with daily chores – Many hands make little work.